 It feels like ages ago that I was boarding my Scandinavian Airlines’ plane to Arlanda, Stockholm’s main airport.
-A couple hours delay, a night at the airport and I would be on my way to a relaxing getaway in Stockholm’s archipelago.
-Needless to say it hasn’t been ages at all, just barely a week, but man oh man, what a week it has been.
+A couple of hours delay, a night at the airport and I would be on my way to a relaxing getaway in Stockholm’s archipelago.
+Needless to say it hasn’t been ages at all, barely a week, but man oh man, what a week it has been.
 TBex did not only allow me to meet some awesome, incredibly talented and inspiring people (some of whom I already had e-met before), but also inspired me to finally go follow my dreams.
-Because, with a lot of hard work and perseveration, the craziest goals can be attained!
+Because, with a lot of hard work and perseverance, the craziest goals can be attained!
 But hey!
 I’m getting carried away here.
 Let me first tell you how the amazing week in Stockholm started.
 And that is. with…

 A relaxing getaway in Stockholm’s archipelago!!

 If there’s one thing I love more than Scandinavian culture and languages, it is their predilection for salmon, saunas and, what I like to see as the ultimate relaxing spot, lake houses.
 Stockholm, if you aren’t familiar with it, is composed by more than 30 000 small islands (4th biggest archipelago in the world!).
 Some of these islands are connected through bridges.
 Some of them are only reachable by boat.
 And all of them are full of the famous swedish lake houses (of many shapes and forms of course).
 From traditional red wooden shacks to mansion-style love nests.
 And all of them within 1-2 hours from the bustling cosmopolitan swedish capital city (here are some tips on what to see in Stockholm in a day, in case you want to do that first).